Learn all about how to go cycle touring on a tandem bicycle. The pros and cons, practical advice, and how to keep on pedaling through an argument.

 After Brad and I finished our Master’s degrees we decided to take 6 months off to travel.
 I wanted to go backpacking around Europe.
 Brad wanted to Cycle the length of the Trans-Canada Highway.

-We negotiated… and decided to tour Europe on a tandem.
+We negotiated… and decided to tour Europe on a tandem bicycle.

-Beyond booking our flights into Amsterdam for July and out of Paris for December, we really didn’t do any advanced planning.
+Beyond booking our flights into Amsterdam for July and out of Paris in December, we really didn’t do any advanced planning.

-As only 22-year-olds can do, we arrived in Europe with two sets of panniers, a few dozen power bars and a secondhand tandem that we’d bought off of another Grad student.
-Even though cellphones were already a thing in 2002, we didn’t bring one with us.
+As only 22-year-olds can do, we arrived in Europe with two sets of panniers, a few dozen power bars, and a secondhand tandem that we’d bought from another Grad student.
+Even though cell phones were already a thing in 2002, we didn’t bring one with us.
 All we had to guide us was a few maps we’d purchased in Amsterdam and hopeful enthusiasm.

-Our route took us from Amsterdam to Tallinn, taking a ferry to Sweden to visit a Grad school friend.
-Then we flew back down to Germany and resumed our trip Prague, cycling down to Budapest, over to Barcelona and back up to Paris.
+Our route took us from Amsterdam to Tallinn.
+From there we took a ferry to Sweden to visit a Grad school friend.
+Then we flew back down to Germany and resumed our trip to Prague, cycling down to Budapest, over to Barcelona, and back up to Paris.

 Even back then, Brad was into data.
 He kept a daily diary of everything from how much we spent to how far we cycled and our average speed.
 Here are the final tallies: